sjkp/azure-container-app-semantic-search/README.md

 az ad sp create-for-rbac --name "{sp-name}" --sdk-auth --role contributor --scopes /subscriptions/{subscription-id}
 ```
 Note: the `sp-name` must be a subdomain of your tenant name, e.g. `ghaction.<your-tenant>.onmicrosoft.com`

+## Testing
+You can use the included `test.http` file to test the endpoints.
+Replace the apiKey and baseUri and baseUriEmbedding with your endpoints.
+The API key can be found in the environment variables section of the embedding container app, as it is generated dynamically during the deployment.